idrinth-thalui/core/dialogue/IdrinthFollowerDialogueFalmerAttack.md

 - May you find rest, fallen kin.
-- Let me end your wretched existance.
+- Let me end your wretched existence.
 - Trinimac guide your soul.
 - Let me end your suffering.
+-